zyidx/instagram-Auto/README.md

 Some libraries you must download ..

-pip install json
+-pip install json

-pip install time
+-pip install time

-pip install halo
+-pip install halo

-pip install requests
+-pip install requests

-pip install colorama
+-pip install colorama

 Do not forget to add me on Instagram : @vv1ck